How to Heal Your Soul From Past Trauma

 Life is like a wild roller coaster ride.
-It is full of ups and downs, as well as unexpected surprises - both good and bad.
+It is full of ups and downs, as well as unexpected surprises, both good and bad.

 The universe strives for an energy balance.
-It’s a constant tug and pull.
-All of sudden, you’re flying back up to the top of that next hill on the ride.
+It’s a constant tug and pulls.
+All of a sudden, you’re flying back up to the top of that next hill.
 You’ve forgotten about the last downward spiral.
-The anticipation and excitement for what is to come has taken over.
+The anticipation and excitement for what is to come have taken over.

 Yet sometimes, these positive aspects can be hard to find, especially when your soul has taken a significant hit.
 Maybe you are healing from a divorce (good or bad - it isn’t easy moving on).
 Maybe you have recently been fired or laid off from your job.
-Perhaps you’ve lost someone close to you - by choice or otherwise.
+Perhaps you’ve lost someone close to you, by choice or otherwise.

-We’re here to tell you: You can and you will.
+But, you can and you will.
 Moving on from past trauma is possible.
 It takes time for your soul to heal, but you’ll get there.

 Processing these painful emotions is a challenge.
 When you are ready, face up to that challenge.
 Proper mental health care and some soul searching can help get you there.
-Here’s how!

-Step 1: Acknowledge and Accept What has Happened
+Step 1: Acknowledge & Accept What Happened

 Step 2: Experience Your Feelings

 Tell your story.
 Explain your feelings again and again.
 Or write about it.
 Let it all out.
 Allow this energy space to exist outside of you.
 It’s the whole “getting it off your chest” idea.
 And it helps you come to terms with it.

-Whatever you do - don’t repress your feelings.
+Whatever you do, don’t repress your feelings.
 Bottling it up can lead to a ricochet of emotions and trauma down the road.
 You deserve better.

 Step 3: Take Action

 Embrace forgiveness.
 Learn to let go of any resentment.
 It’s only harming you and holding you back.
-Write a letter to those that helped you.
-Thank them.
+Write a letter to those who might have helped you through this time and thank them.
 Help someone else struggling as you once were.

-Further, each situation is different.
+Each situation is also very different.
 We all process our emotions differently.
 Get in tune with yourself and your emotions.
 Find what works or discuss it with your therapist or friend.

 Step 4: Reintegration

 Reintegration isn’t just about becoming part of your life again and re-entering society.
 It’s about becoming a new and improved you.
-It’s taking this trauma and accepting that it is part of your past.
+It’s taking this past trauma and accepting that it is part of your past.
 The best thing you can do is take something from it.

 Trauma can take a slice out of your heart and batter your soul.
 But you can recover.
 You can also take on other important mental health care strategies to continue your road of continued personal growth and development.
-These strategies include:

-- Exercise.
 Let those endorphins boost your mood and your confidence.

-- Get the right amount of sleep.
 Your cognitive abilities don’t function as well on little sleep.
 You need sleep to think clearly and sort through your emotions.
 Without it, the trauma may seem even worse.
 Literally, sleep it off.
-You’ll feel better and you’ll be more prepared to get through it.
+You’ll feel better, and you’ll be more prepared to get through it.

-- Try to stick to a positive mindset, even when you don’t want to.
+Try to stick to a positive mindset, even when you don’t want to.

 Use this and spin it to make your life the best it can be.
 We all go through emotional trauma.
 It’s okay to break a little.
 But fight through it, work through it, and come out stronger and better than you were before.